Santa Muerte: Names

-Santa Muerte can be translated into English as either "Saint Death" or "Holy Death", although R. Andrew Chesnut, Ph.D. in Latin American history and professor of Religious studies, believes that the former is a more accurate translation because it "better reveals" her identity as a folk saint.
-A variant of this is Santísima Muerte, which is translated as "Most Holy Death" or "Most Saintly Death", and devotees often call her Santisma Muerte during their rituals.
+Santa Muerte can be translated into English as either "Saint Death" or "Holy Death", although R. Andrew Chesnut, a scholar of the history of Latin America and a professor of religious studies, believes that the former is a more accurate translation because it "better reveals" her identity as a folk saint.
+A variant of this is Santísima Muerte, which is translated as "Most Holy Death" or "Most Saintly Death", and devotees often call her Santísima Muerte during their rituals.